Toddington Manor, Bedfordshire: History

 The Manor estate has an extremely long history going back to well before the Norman invasion in 1066.

 Lord Cheney inherited the estates through his mother, Anne Broughton (d.
 16 May 1562), granddaughter of Sir Robert Broughton.
 Cheney was knighted by Elizabeth I in 1563 at the manor.

 When Lord Cheney died in 1587 without heirs the Toddington estate passed to his widow Jane, daughter of the 1st Baron Wentworth of Nettlestead, who entertained James I at Toddington in 1608.
-When she died in 1614, the estates passed to her greatnephew Thomas, 4th Baron Wentworth, later 1st Earl of Cleveland, who, together with his son, ran up enormous debts, which led to his property being sequestered under the Commonwealth in 1650.
+When she died in 1614, the estates passed to her great-nephew Thomas, 4th Baron Wentworth, later 1st Earl of Cleveland, who, together with his son, ran up enormous debts, which led to his property being sequestered under the Commonwealth in 1650.

 An inventory made in 1644 listed most of the rooms and described their furnishings.
 The main room was the great hall in the north side.
 This contained "one shovel board, 3 other tables, 2 long forms and 2 short forms".
 A Great Parlour contained "a great round table, a cupboard, two side tables, 4 leather carpits, 17 leather chairs, 10 leather stools, and 8 griffins to hold lights on".
 There were two dining rooms, a steward's room, four galleries (one a picture gallery and one containing a billiard table), a chapel, a nursery, a fencing room, a Great Chamber, and several other chambers.
 The named bedrooms included: My little Ladies Chamber; Mistresses Chamber; Smith's Chamber; The Queen's Chamber; Leicester's Chamber; New Chamber; Cheeks Chamber; and My Ladies Chamber, hung with five pieces of arras and containing a bed with damask valence and curtains.
 The great kitchen was not mentioned, although this is one of the few rooms to have survived the demolition.

 On Cleveland’s death, his granddaughter Henrietta Wentworth, 6th Baroness Wentworth, inherited Toddington.